SmitRao/meg/deliverables/README.md

 When the project was completed, following review by the team members and our project partner, we merged the project from the development branch to the deployment branch `deployed`

  ## Licenses
+We, the developers, collectively agreed that we don't care who uses this project, and for what purpose (commercial or otherwise).
+Hence we want the most permissive licence for this project, so as to enable our partner (MEG) as well as anyone else to piggyback off our codebase and create a web application with search-engine capabilities.

- As we are starting this project from black slate, we chose **MIT license**, which is one of the most popular permissive licenses and puts only minimal restrictions.
+For this reason, we chose the  **MIT license**, which is one of the most popular permissive licenses and puts only minimal restrictions.